Demat Account Opening

 You can download the account opening forms from the site and submit them at our branches offering Demat services.

 You can also visit the branches offering Demat service for opening the

 There is no fee for opening a DP account with ICICI Bank.
-However, a nominal fee towards services is levied as per our tariff.
-Opt for Standard Rate Card or Frequent Trader Rate Card depending on your trading volume.
-Or, if you wish to hold your Bonds in Demat form you can choose Bond Rate Card.
+However, a nominal fee towards services is levied as per our Standard Rate Card.
+If you wish to hold your Bonds in Demat form you can choose Bond Rate Card.

 A. Repatriable Demat Account